 Unemployment Rates by State - Low and High Unemployment Rate States

 On an ongoing basis, Janco analyzes the unemployment rates reported by the BLS.
-This is then included in the firm's analysis of the projected number of jobs that will be added or deleted from the IT profession.
+This is included in the firm's analysis of the projected number of jobs that will be added or deleted from the IT profession.
 The National unemployment data provides a measure of the health of the overall labor market.
 A more granular metric is one that considers local conditions - i.e. state and local unemployment.

 Between California and New York alone, almost 3 million jobs were lost during the Covid shutdowns.